mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/hugo-high-level.md

   - You can add `tags: [swift, json, network call]` and it will then add the tags to your post.
   - Add `showToc: true` and will show a table of contents for your post.

-## Hugo High Level
+# Hugo High Level

 - I highly suggest you go through [this](https://retrolog.io/blog/creating-a-hugo-theme-from-scratch/) post.
 It's about how to create a hugo theme from scratch.
 - Each theme has certain pre-configured layouts.
 In Hugo a layout is a structure for a webpage.
 You can have layouts that inherit from a sort of base class.
 In Hugo the base/root structure that all others inherit from is named: `baseof.html`.
-Every kind of screen inherits from its layout structure.
+Every screen inherits from its layout structure.
 Every Hugo theme must have a `baseof.html` file.
 Then it also most have two main layouts as well.
     - `single.html`: A layout for a single post.
     - `list.html`: A layout for a page that lists multiple posts.